 Expenses we refuse to have

 At the moment, owning a house is almost impossible for us financially.
-The prices in the UK are way above what any human being would consider normal, so we wouldn’t want to purchase a home here.
-Ideally, we would find a cheap home in another country that we could buy with cash, but we’re not there yet.
+The prices in the UK are way above what any human being would consider reasonable, so we wouldn’t want to purchase a home here.
+Ideally, we would find a cheap house in another country that we could buy with cash, but we’re not there yet.

 A house would also mean that we can’t move anymore.
 We like exploring different places, living there for a while, but then move on.
-I don’t like growing roots.
-4 years is enough.
+I don’t want growing roots.
+Four years is enough.

 From a financial point of view, having a house would mean paying for every repair that needs to be made.
 We like the fact that at the moment all we have to do is report the damage to the landlord and wait for it to be fixed.
 No stress for us.